MasterofMasters974/AirRefresher/README.md

 The project work with a closed loop water circuit which is pumped via a peristalic pump.
 A fan makes air flow through an exchanger so the fresh water cools down the air.
-The water is gaining heat and then needs to be replaced with fresh water again after 30 minutes
+The water is gaining heat and then needs to be replaced with fresh water again after 30 minutes.
+An HMI will indicate the remaining time until purge with temperature sensors